shukerov/shukerov.github.io/source/blog/2019-03-25-vim-shortcuts.html.markdown

 * Enter `:reg a` to view the new value in the register.
 * Type `@a` to execute the contents of register `a`.

+Macros can be of course executed on multiple or all lines.
+Here is how to do that:

+Execute the macro stored in register a on lines 5 through 10.

+`:5,10norm! @a`

+Execute the macro stored in register a on lines 5 through the end of the file.

+`:5,$norm! @a`

+Execute the macro stored in register a on all lines.

+`:%norm! @a`

+Execute the macro store in register a on all lines matching pattern.

+`:g/pattern/norm! @a`

+To execute the macro on visually selected lines, press V and the j or k until the desired region is selected.
+Then type :norm! @a and observe the that following input line is shown.

+`:'<,'>norm! @a`
+credit to `Judge Maygarden`. https://stackoverflow.com/users/1491/judge-maygarden

 #### Others

 Want to unwrap some html?
 Check out this handy regex: